z-purr/x402-api-gateway/PAYMENT_FLOW_EXPLANATION.md

 ### The Flow:

 ```
-1. Client → Agent: "Process my request"
+1. Client → API: "Process my request"
-2. Agent → Client: 402 Payment Required (with payment requirements)
+2. API → Client: 402 Payment Required (with payment requirements)
 3. Client → Signs payment authorization (NO blockchain transaction yet)
-4. Client → Agent: "Here's my request with signed payment"
+4. Client → API: "Here's my request with signed payment"
-5. Agent → Verifies signature is valid
+5. API → Verifies signature is valid
-6. Agent → Facilitator: "Execute this transfer"
-7. Facilitator → Blockchain: Calls transferWithAuthorization() ← ACTUAL TRANSACTION
+6. API → Blockchain: Calls transferWithAuthorization() directly ← ACTUAL TRANSACTION
-8. Agent → Processes request
+7. API → Processes request
-9. Agent → Client: Returns AI response
+8. API → Client: Returns service response
 ```

 ## Current Test Behavior

 The test is correctly:
 - ✅ Signing the payment authorization
-- ✅ Submitting it to the agent
+- ✅ Submitting it to the API
-- ✅ Agent is verifying the signature
+- ✅ API is verifying the signature

 However:
-- ❌ The actual blockchain transaction (step 7) is not happening
+- ❌ The actual blockchain transaction (step 6) is not happening
 - ❌ No transaction hash is being returned

 ## Why?

-The `x402ServerExecutor` handles the payment verification and settlement automatically.
+The `MerchantExecutor` handles the payment verification and settlement.
 Looking at the server logs:
 ```
 💰 Payment required for request processing
 ```

-This confirms the agent is correctly requiring payment, but the `x402ServerExecutor` middleware is handling the payment flow and NOT throwing the exception back to the server endpoint.
+This confirms the API is correctly requiring payment, and the `MerchantExecutor` handles the payment flow for verification and settlement.

-## Solution: Understanding x402ServerExecutor
+## Solution: Understanding MerchantExecutor

-The `x402ServerExecutor` is middleware that:
-1. Intercepts requests
+The `MerchantExecutor` handles:
+1. Payment requirements generation
+2. Payment signature verification
+3. Payment settlement on blockchain

+The payment flow works as follows:
+1. Request without payment → returns 402 with payment requirements
-2. Checks for payment metadata
+2. Request with payment → verifies signature locally
-3. If no payment: throws `x402PaymentRequiredException`
-4. If payment present: verifies it
-5. If valid: marks task with `x402_payment_verified = true`
-6. If valid: calls `settlePayment()` to execute blockchain transaction
+3. If valid → settles payment via `transferWithAuthorization()` on USDC contract
-7. Then passes to delegate executor (SimpleAgent)
+4. Then passes control to `ExampleService` to process the request

-The issue is that in the current setup, the server logs show "Payment required" but the test client doesn't receive the 402 response.
-This suggests the exception is being caught somewhere in the middleware stack.

 ## How to See Real Transactions

-To see actual blockchain transactions, the facilitator at `https://x402.org/facilitator` needs to:
+To see actual blockchain transactions on Base Sepolia:
-1. Accept the signed authorization
+1. The API accepts the signed authorization
-2. Call `transferWithAuthorization()` on the USDC contract
+2. Calls `transferWithAuthorization()` on the USDC contract directly
-3. Return a transaction hash
+3. Returns a transaction hash

 The transaction would show on Base Sepolia:
 - https://sepolia.basescan.org/address/0xf59B3Cd80021b77c43EA011356567095C4E45b0e (client)